FlovinTue/ConcurrentSharedPtr/README.md

 # ConcurrentSharedPtr

-A thread-safe shared pointer object that allows dynamic garbage collection for resources with ambiguous life times.
+A thread-safe shared pointer object that allows dynamic garbage collection of resources with ambiguous life times.
 Lock-free.

 Includes needed: